 - The relationship between Basic Price and Market Price: Basic Price + Product tax – Product Subsidy = Market Price.

 - Note: Thus, it is clear that market price includes both product tax as well as production tax while excludes both product and production subsidies.

-- Basic price: Basic prices exclude any taxes on products the producer receives from the purchaser and passes on to government (Eg: Sales Tax or Services Tax) but include any subsidies the producer receives from government and uses to lower the prices charged to purchasers.
+- Basic price: Basic prices exclude any taxes on products the producer receives from the purchaser and passes on to the government (Eg: GST or Sales Tax or Services Tax) but include any subsidies the producer receives from government and uses to lower the prices charged to purchasers.
 In simple terms, basic price is the subsidized price without tax.

 - GVA is defined as the value of output less the value of intermediate consumption.
-For example if the value of final output is Rs.25 and that of an intermediate product is Rs.17, then the value addition is Rs.8.
+For example, if the value of final output is Rs.25 and that of an intermediate product is Rs.17, then the value addition is Rs.8.
 The gross value addition – when value additions at all intermediate stages are calculated should be equal to the GDP, ie Rs.25.

-- Connection between GDP and GVA: As an example consider the case of 1 bottle of orange juice you buy from a retail outlet for Rs.
+- The connection between GDP and GVA: As an example consider the case of 1 bottle of orange juice you buy from a retail outlet for Rs.
 30. As this is the money value of the final output, Rs.30 is value for GDP.
 The same GDP can be calculated by counting the value addition in intermediate stages too.

 - GVA is calculated usually without discounting for capital consumption or depreciation.